-Boards must ensure that Form 2450 or a locally developed notification of enrollment is sent to the provider.
+Boards must ensure that a Provider Authorization is generated from the child care case management system and sent to the provider for an authorization of CCS at the provider or any changes to the authorization of a family already in care.

-D-1004.b: Notification of Ineligibility for Child Care Services
+D-1004.a: Notification of Ineligibility for Child Care Services

-Boards must ensure that when a customer is found ineligible, the parent is provided with a written notification of the determination.
+Boards must ensure that when a customer is found ineligible, the parent is provided with a written notification of the determination, generated from the child care case management system.
 The notification of ineligibility must contain, at a minimum:

 mailing date;